 Extremely large or extremely small numerical values might cause computational difficulties for some of the algorithms in the network solver.
 For this reason, each algorithm restricts the magnitude of the data values to a particular threshold number.
 If the user data values exceed this threshold, the network solver issues an error message.
 The value of the threshold limit is different for each algorithm and depends on the operating environment.
-The threshold limits are listed in Table 9.20, where M is defined as the largest absolute value representable in your operating environment.
+The threshold limits are listed in Table 9.13, where M is defined as the largest absolute value representable in your operating environment.

-Graph Links Graph Nodes
+Gr aph Lin ks Graph Nodes

-Algorithm weight weight2 lower upper weight weight2
+Algorithm weight lower upper weight lower upper

 CYCLE \sqrt{M} \sqrt{M}

-LINEAR_ASSIGNMENT \sqrt{M}
+LINEARASSIGNMENT \sqrt{M}

 MINCOSTFLOW 1e15 1e15 1e15 1e15 1e15

 MINCUT \sqrt{M}

 MINSPANTREE \sqrt{M}

-SHORTPATH \sqrt{M} \sqrt{M}
+SHORTESTPATH \sqrt{M}

 TSP 1e20

-Table 9.20 Threshold Limits by Algorithm
+Table 9.13 Threshold Limits by Algorithm